peter-can-talk/cpp-london-2017/presentation/notes.md

 ## LLVM in general

+History of LLVM

+Most compilers have a three phase design

 * LLVM is not built monolithically like GCC.
 * Rather, it is a set of libraries for various aspects of code parsing, optimization and transformation, that, when combined, give you a complete compiler.